Autism Assessments

 • School observation and input from school staff, or for older children input from school staff via questionnaire / discussion

-• Occupational therapy (OT) assessment with our partners Leap Children’s Therapy
+Occupational therapy (OT) assessment with our partner Paediatric Occupational Therapist

 • Write up and generation of comprehensive report pack including diagnostic decision and recommendations